Introduction

 E. Establishing Timelines and Priorities

-IV.
 Types of Intelligence Collection Methods

 A. Open Source Intelligence (OSINT)